 How Does a Circuit Breaker Work?

 Circuit breaker working based on monitoring the current flowing in the circuit.
 The circuit breaker detects high current and if there is an abnormal condition like a short circuit or overloading.
-It breaks the circuit and stops current flow through opening contacts. circuit breakers work on different techniques such as thermal or magnetic triggers.
+It breaks the circuit and stops current flow through opening contacts.
+Circuit breakers work on different techniques, such as thermal or magnetic triggers.
 Magnetic elements work for surges, and thermal featues handle the heat generated by high currents.
 Cutting the power during a fault saves devices and circuits.

 Common Reasons Your Circuit Breaker Won’t Reset or